Tinyman392/GenomicModelCreator/README.md

 This repo has scripts designed to train an XGBoost (and other) models based on input genomic data.
 By default it accepts both one-hot-encoded alignments and fasta files as genomic features for training.
 The model builder was originally designed to do antimicrobial resistance, but extended train on various metadata as well.

+This is designed to run on a system that uses Bash and Python.

 ## Requirements

 There are two major prerequisites to run these scripts: